 The OPC synchronous functions returning a bad quality immediately if the PLC connection is not established.

 Changes in controller configuration will be checked all 10 seconds if the PLC does not offer a mechanism for this check during write.

 Fields can be up to 64K in length each.

-Multi dimensional arrays can have up to seven dimensions.
+Multi dimensional arrays can have up to six dimensions.